pastelnetwork/mining_block_supernode_validator/readme.md

 The Pastel Mining Nonce Validator API is designed to provide a robust and efficient way to sign and validate proposed mined blocks and mining shares on the Pastel Blockchain.
 This API is an essential component of the Pastel network, ensuring the integrity and reliability of mining operations.

 ## Features
-- **Nonce Signing**: Allows signing of nonces with PastelIDs corresponding to the active supernodes in the network.
+- **Round-Robin Supernode Selection**: Implements a round-robin approach to select active supernodes for nonce signing, enhancing fairness and decentralization.
-- **Nonce Validation**: Validates the signed nonces to ensure authenticity and integrity.
+- **Nonce Signing**: Allows signing of nonces with PastelIDs, with each active supernode having an equal opportunity to sign blocks over time.
-- **API Key Authentication**: Secured endpoints with API key authentication for enhanced security.
+- **Nonce Validation**: Validates the signed nonces to ensure authenticity and consistency.
-- **Supernode Status Check**: Verifies the status of supernodes before signing to ensure only active supernodes participate in the process.
+- **API Key Authentication**: Secures endpoints with API key authentication for enhanced security.
-- **Database Integration**: Stores signed nonces along with their metadata in a database for audit and tracking purposes.
+- **Database Integration**: Stores signed nonces along with their metadata in a database for auditing and tracking purposes.

 ## Getting Started